List of educational institutions in Jhansi

 Jhansi is a major hub of education of Bundelkhand region of India; in the states of Uttar Pradesh and Madhya Pradesh.
 This article provides listing of educational institutions in Jhansi city.
-Bundelkhand University is a major university in central India and it offers a vast variety of courses.

 Universities

 Bundelkhand University, based in Jhansi, was formed on 26 August 1975 in Jhansi to cater for higher education in Bundelkhand.
 Since then the university has become a big campus with various other affiliated colleges, and a plethora of courses available.